liuhebian/agent-framework-helloworld/begin/Lab2-Deploy-Your-Agent-to-Azure-Foundry.md

 ## Lab summary

 In this lab, you learned how to:
-- configure environment variables for Azure AI Foundry
+- configure environment variables for Microsoft Foundry
 - complete a starter host agent in the `begin` folder
 - use `azd` for local agent testing and deployment
 - move from local validation to remote hosting